2019 Aggie Days Teacher Info

 * Have your students circulate around the Aggie Days displays in a sequential order so they do not miss anything.

 * The demonstration areas will have presentations (Sheep Shearing, Stock Dog, Horse, etc.) conducted at frequent intervals throughout the day.
 Make sure the shorter students are near the front during demonstrations.
-Our presenters will usually ask the smaller ones to come to the front.

 * Formal demonstrations (Beef, and Cow Milking) are conducted at frequent intervals throughout the day.Times will be posted.

 * Ask questions and encourage your students to inquire.
 This can be accomplished through either preparing a questionnaire for the students or asking them to develop a questionnaire keeping in mind the exhibitors that are participating.
-A listing of the exhibitors will be posted by the middle of February and will be udpated on a regular basis.
+A listing of the exhibitors will be posted by the middle of February and will be updated on a regular basis.